igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 the sub-menu.

 !!! note " "
-    The sort is an action that is **applied once** to the alignments at the center of the view.
-If you scroll the view or jump to a different locus, the sort is not performed again.
-Pressing `Ctrl-S` is a shortcut for performing the **same sort again** at a new locus.
+    New in IGV 3.0.
+If you **jump** to a new locus, the same sort is performed again based on the values at the center of the new view.
+However, if you **pan** the view using the mouse, the alignments will stay in the same order.
+If you wish to sort the alignments again after panning the view, pressing `Ctrl-S` is a shortcut for performing the same sort again.

 To undo the sort and **restore the layout to an optimally packed configuration**, select _Re-pack alignments_ from the track's pop-up menu.